Libya: In a reshuffle of the Tripoli-based government, Ali Abu Zakouk becomes foreign minister and Abdul Latif Gaddor interior minister.

 Trinidad and Tobago: Former foreign minister (1971-73) Kamaluddin Mohammed dies.

-Yemen: President Abdu Rabu Mansour Hadi decrees a cabinet reshuffle, including the appointment of Abdul Malik al-Mekhlafi as foreign minister and Gen. Hussein Muhammad Arab as interior minister, but it is rejected by Prime Minister Khaled Bahah.
+Yemen: President Abdu Rabu Mansour Hadi decrees a cabinet reshuffle, including the appointment of Abdul Malik al-Mekhlafi as foreign minister and Gen. Hussein Muhammad Arab as interior minister, which is rejected by Prime Minister Khaled Bahah (but becomes effective).

 Lebanon: Parliament again fails to elect a president due to lack of quorum, the election being postponed to December 16, and on that date to January 7.